Sterling Life Insurance Company

 Right to an Accounting of Disclosures.
 You have the right to request an “accounting of disclosures.”
 This is a list of the disclosures we made about you for purposes other than treatment, payment, health care operations, when specifically authorized by you and a limited number of special circumstances involving national security, correctional institutions and law enforcement.

 To obtain this list, you must submit your request in writing.
 It must state a time period, which may not be longer than six years.
-Your request should indicate in what form you want to receive the list (for example, on paper, electronically).
+Your request should indicate in what form you want to receive the list (for example, on paper or electronically).
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment for it, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had.

 We are not required to agree to your request.
 However if we do agree, we will comply with your request unless there is a technical, financial, resource or process complication which would prevent us agreeing to your request or we are required by law to use or disclose the information.
-Windsor will send a written confirmation regarding the disposition of your request.
+Sterling will send a written confirmation regarding the disposition of your request.

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about your member information in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.
-To request confidential communications, you may complete and submit the Request for Restriction in writing to the Windsor Health Group Chief Privacy & Security Officer.
+To request confidential communications, you may complete and submit the Request for Restriction in writing to the Sterling’s Chief Privacy Officer.
 We will not ask you the reason for your request and we will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.
 However, if your request is determined to be unreasonable and we deny or partially deny your request, you have the right to submit a rebuttal and can request the rebuttal be made a part of your member file.
 Your rebuttal needs to be 2 pages in length or less and we have the right to file a rebuttal responding to yours in your member file.
-Windsor will send a written rebuttal to you regarding the disposition of your request.
+Sterling will send a written rebuttal to you regarding the disposition of your request.

 Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive it electronically, you are still entitled to a paper copy.

-How to Contact Windsor for All Requests.
+How to Contact Sterling for All Requests.